 [AD 407] John Chrysostom on Acts 6:1

-“And in those days, when the number of the disciples was multiplied, there arose a murmuring of the Hellenists against the Hebrews, because their widows were neglected in the daily ministration.”
-It was not absolutely in those immediate days, for it is the custom of Scripture to speak of things that are about to happen as taking place in immediate succession.
-But by “Hellenists” I suppose he means those who spoke Greek, for these, being Hebrew, spoke Greek.
-Behold another trial!
-Observe how from within and from without there are warrings, from the very first!
-“Then,” it says, “the twelve called the multitude of the disciples to them, and said, It is reasonable that we should leave the word of God, and serve tables.”
-Well said: for the needful must give precedence to the more needful.
-But see, how they take thought directly for these inferior matters and yet do not neglect the preaching.
+"And in those days, when the number of the disciples was multiplied, there arose a murmuring of the Hellenists against the Hebrews, because their widows were neglected in the daily ministration."
+Not absolutely in those immediate days; for it is the custom of Scripture to speak of things next about to happen, as taking place in immediate succession.
+But by "Hellenists" I suppose he means those who spoke Greek "against the Hebrews": for they did not use the Greek language.
+Behold another trial! observe how from within and from without there are warrings, from the very first!
+And this comes of the multitude: for it is impossible to have strict order in a multitude.

 [AD 735] Bede on Acts 6:1